BlockDevsUnited/l-earn/Lessons/English/L_EARN/L1:Intro_To_BDU_L-EARN.md

 True to the name, after learning a lesson, you can earn crypto.
 This works by passing a test or trial.
 After you pass you can get rewarded.

 ### Rewards
 Every lesson has a reward attached.
 This lesson included!
-The reward for learning this lesson and passing the test at the end is 5 xDai.
+The reward for learning this lesson and passing the test at the end is 1 xDai and 1000 DCASH.

+Rewards will be primarily in Devcash (DCASH).
+BDU L-EARN was created and is supported by the Devcash Team.
+You will learn more about Devcash, how to use it, trade it in the next few lessons!

 Rewards are always in cryptocurrency!
-The type of crypto depends on which sponsors fund our learning program.
+Sometimes the rewards are in different cryptos, depending on which sponsors fund our  program.

 ### Sponsors
 Sponsors come in and fund this program, so that people can learn about their platform and earn their cryptocurrency.